Legislative and Regulatory Reform Act 2006: Part 1: Power to reform legislation

-The first Part of the Bill, entitled "Power to reform legislation", permits a government minister to make Statutory Instruments to reform legislation that is perceived to be "outdated, unnecessary or over-complicated".
+The first Part of the Bill, entitled "Power to reform legislation", permits a government minister to make Statutory Instruments to amend legislation, to "make any provision which he considers would serve the purpose in subsection (2)": "That purpose is removing or reducing any burden, or the overall burdens, resulting directly or indirectly for any person from any legislation."

+The intention declared before the Act was passed was to reform legislation perceived to be "outdated, unnecessary or over-complicated".
 A similar procedure is possible under the existing RRA, which permits a minister to make Regulatory Reform Orders (RROs).
 A review of the first 4 years of operation of the RRA, published by the Cabinet Office in July 2005, concluded that the RRA "presented a number of hurdles which inhibited the production of RROs", its powers were "too technical and limited", and the procedure should be "extended to deliver non-controversial proposals for simplification".

 Under clause 1 of the Bill, a minister can only make an order for two purposes: "reforming legislation" or "implementing recommendations" made by the Law Commission, the Scottish Law Commission or the Northern Ireland Law Commission, with or without changes.
 Part of the justification for the Bill is that reports of the Law Commissions are often not acted upon for years after they are published.
 Under clause 2, an order may amend, repeal or replace any primary or secondary legislation.

 Before making an order, clause 3 of the Bill requires the relevant minister to be satisfied that a legislative change is required to secure the policy objective, that the proposed order is "proportionate", "strikes a fair balance" between the public interest and the interests of any persons adversely affected, does not remove any "necessary protection", and does not prevent anyone from exercising rights or freedoms that they "might reasonably expect to continue to exercise".

 The Bill contains some express limitations.
 Clause 5 prevents the Bill being used to "impose or increase taxation"; clause 6 prevents orders under the Bill being used to create any new criminal offence that is punishable by imprisonment for more than 2 years; and clause 7 prevents the Bill being used to authorise any forcible entry, search or seizure, or compel the giving of evidence (subject to exceptions where merely restating existing legislation, or implementing the recommendations of a Law Commission).
 Clause 8 prevents orders being made in relation to matters within the legislative competence of the Scottish Parliament, and Clause 9 prevents orders being made to alter the functions of the Welsh Assembly without its prior consent.

 Ministers are required to consult widely before making an order under the Bill, lay a draft of a proposed order before Parliament with an explanatory documents.
 The draft order may pass through Parliament to become a Statutory Instrument under the existing "negative resolution" or "affirmative resolution" procedures, or a new "super-affirmative resolution" procedure.